poseidon/matchbox/Documentation/getting-started-docker.md

 # Getting Started with Docker

-Get started with the Config service on your Linux machine with Docker.
+Get started with `bootcfg` on your Linux machine with Docker.
 If you're ready to try [rkt](https://coreos.com/rkt/docs/latest/), see [Getting Started with rkt](getting-started-rkt.md).

-In this tutorial, we'll run the Config service (`bootcfg`) to boot and provision a cluster of four VM machines on the `docker0` bridge.
-You'll be able to boot etcd clusters, Kubernetes clusters, and more, while emulating different network setups.
+In this tutorial, we'll run `bootcfg` to boot and provision a cluster of four VM machines on the `docker0` bridge.
+You'll be able to boot etcd clusters, Kubernetes clusters, and more, while testing different network setups.

 ## Requirements

 Install the dependencies.
-These examples have been tested on Fedora 23.

     sudo dnf install virt-install docker virt-manager
     sudo systemctl start docker